mfkiwl/gnss-sdr-1pps/README.md

 * ``SignalSource.sgd_iter_count=10000`` indicates how often the weighting is reset.
 The contribution of the correction to the weight decreases as the square root of the iteration number and is periodically reset to fully correct the current coefficient value.
 This variable tells how often the reset occurs.
-* ``SignalSource.sgd_alpha=1.0`` is the weight correction factor.
+* ``SignalSource.sgd_alpha=1.0`` is the weight correction factor (learning rate).
 The smaller the value, the slower the convergence, but too high a value will lead to instability of the algorithm.

+``jamming_protection`` accepts fewer parameters:
+* ``SignalSource.jamming_threshold`` is the threshold on the magnitude of the weight defining whether jamming is occuring or not.
+The Inverse
+Filtering weight can be thought of as a correlation factor, except that instead of FFT(antenna1)xCC(FFT(antenna2)) we compute FFT(antenna1)/FFT(antenna2) to consider the ratio of the magnitudes instead of the product
+* ``SignalSource.jamming_averages`` is the number of averages accumulated before updating the weight.

 As a demonstration of the efficiency, genuine constellation - jamming - rotating the array by 90 degrees while jamming - back to original position with jammin - genuine constellation is illustrated in the